Efficiently Enumerating Minimal Triangulations: Preliminaries

 \begin{citedtheorem}{Dirac~\cite{Dirac1961}} A graph $g$ is chordal if and only if every minimal separator of $g$ is a clique. \end{citedtheorem}

-Rose~\cite{Rose1970597} has shown that a chordal graph $g$ has fewer minimal separators than nodes (that is, if $g$ is chordal then $|\minsep(g)|<|\nodes(g)|$).
-Moreover, it is known that we can find all of these minimal separators in linear time. \begin{citedtheorem}{Kumar and Madhavan~\cite{Kumar1998155}} There is an algorithm that, given a chordal graph $g$, computes $\minsep(g)$ in $O(|\nodes(g)|+|\edges(g)|)$ time. \end{citedtheorem}
+Rose~\cite{Rose1970597} has shown that a chordal graph $g$ has fewer minimal separators than nodes (that is, if $g$ is chordal then $|\minsep(g)|<|\nodes(g)|$), and Kumar and Madhavan~\cite{Kumar1998155} have shown that we can find all of these minimal separators in linear time.